This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Too much air mixed in will result in cracks forming on top of your cheesecake.
 And as long as everything is room temperature and you don’t mix the cream cheese too long you don’t need a water bath and you will have no cracks!

-Add the chocolate/cream mixture, beating on low speed until thoroughly combined.
+Add the melted chocolate and creamย mixture, beating on low speed until thoroughly combined.
 Scrape the bottom and sides of the bow with a spatula; and beat to combine briefly, just until smooth.

 Place the pan on a baking sheet.
 Bake the cake (at 350oF) for 45 to 50 minutes, until a toothpick inserted into the cake comes out clean and the internal temperature (if testing with a thermometer reads 175oF).
 Insert a toothpick, about an inch from the edge, not directly in the middle.
 The center may not look set quite yet but will continue to bake up as it cools.